TanStack/router/docs/framework/react/guide/route-trees.md

 ## Case-Sensitivity

-Route paths by default are **not case-sensitive** by default.
+Route paths are **not case-sensitive** _by default_.
 This means that `about.tsx` and `AbOuT.tsx` are considered the same path out-of-the box.
 This is a good thing, since this is the way most of the web works anyway!
 That said, if you truly want to be weird and match a path with a different case, you can set a route's `caseSensitive` option to `true`.